-- 1. Exhibits knowledge of the elements related to performance and limitations, including the use of charts, tables, data to determine performance, and the adverse effects of exceeding limitations. - 2.
-Uses appropriate performance charts, tables, and data. - 3.
-Computes weight and balance, and determines if the weight and center of gravity are within limits. - 4.
+- 1. Exhibits knowledge of the elements related to performance and limitations by explaining the use of charts, tables, and data to determine performance and the adverse effects of exceeding limitations. - 2.
+Demonstrates use of the appropriate performance charts, tables, and data. - 3.
+Computes weight and balance.
+Determines if the computed weight and center of gravity are within the glider's operating limitations and if the weight and center of gravity will remain within limits during all phases of flight. - 4.
 Explains the management of ballast and its effect on performance. - 5.
 Describes the effect of various atmospheric conditions on the glider's performance. - 6.
 Explains the applicable performance speeds and their uses. - 7.
 Describes the relationship between airspeeds and load factors.

-E. TASK: AEROMEDICAL FACTORS
+F. TASK: AEROMEDICAL FACTORS

-REFERENCES: AIM; FAA-H-8083-13.
+REFERENCES: AIM; FAA-H-8083-13, FAA-H-8083-25; AC 60-22.

 Objective.
-To determine that the applicant exhibits knowledge of the elements related to aeromedical factors by explaining:
+To determine that the applicant exhibits knowledge of the elements related to aeromedical factors explaining:

-- 1. Symptoms, causes, effects, and corrective action of at least three (3) of the following
+- 1. The symptoms, causes, effects, and corrective actions of at least four (4) of the following

 - a. hypoxia.

 - b. hyperventilation.

 - c. middle ear and sinus problems.

-- d. spatial disorientation.
+- d. spatial disorientation and illusions.

 - e. motion sickness.

 - f. carbon monoxide poisoning (self-launch).

 - g. stress and fatigue.

 - h. dehydration and heatstroke.

 - i. visual illusions.

-- 2. Effects of alcohol and drugs, including over-the-counter drugs.
+- 2. The effects of alcohol, drugs, and over-the-counter medications.

-- 3. Effects of evolved gas from scuba diving on a pilot during flight.
+- 3. The effects of excess nitrogen during scuba dives upon a pilot or passenger in flight.